-I am happy to supervise research students working on U.S. foreign relations; international and diplomatic history; the international and transnational history of the Cold War; intelligence and cultures of secrecy; modern Italy.
+I am happy to supervise research students working on the U.S. and the world; the international and transnational cold war; foreign relations and diplomatic history; intelligence and cultures of secrecy; and modern Italy.

-I joined UEA in 2011.
-Previously I held postdoctoral research fellowships at the University of Warwick (Leverhulme Early Career Fellow) and University College Dublin (IRCHSS Scholar).
-I completed my Ph.D. at the University of Birmingham and also studied at the University of California, Los Angeles and University of Padua, Italy.
-I'm an Associate of the LSE IDEAS Cold War Studies Programme and have also held visiting positions at New York University, University of Bologna, and University of Oxford.
+I joined UEA in 2011, after positions at the University of Warwick and University College Dublin.
+I completed my Ph.D. at the University of Birmingham and studied at the University of California, Los Angeles and University of Padua, Italy.
+I am an Associate of the LSE IDEAS Cold War Studies Programme and have held visiting positions at New York University, University of Bologna, and University of Oxford.